 - are responsible for using the school IT systems in accordance with the Pupil Acceptable Use Policy, which they will be expected to sign before being given access to school systems.
-Where appropriate, parents/carers will sign on behalf of their child. - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so. - will be expected to know and understand school policies on the use of mobile phones, digital cameras and hand held devices.
-They should also know and understand school policies on the taking/use of images and on online bullying. - should understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the school's Online Safety Policy covers their actions out of school, if related to their membership of the school.
+Where appropriate, parents/carers will sign on behalf of their child. - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so. - will be expected to know and understand school policies on the use of mobile devices and digital cameras.
+They should also know and understand school policies on the taking and use of images and on online bullying. - should understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the school's Online Safety Policy covers their actions out of school, if related to their membership of the school.

-Parents / Carers:
+Parents/Carers:

-Parents/Carers play a crucial role in ensuring that their children understand the need to use the internet/mobile devices in an appropriate way.
-Research shows that many parents and carers do not fully understand the issues and are less experienced in the use of IT than their children.
-The school will therefore take every opportunity to help parents understand these issues through the Parents' Support Group, training, newsletters, letters, website and information about national/local online safety campaigns/literature.
+Parents and Carers play a crucial role in ensuring that their children understand the need to use the internet and mobile devices in an appropriate way.
+The school will take every opportunity to help parents understand these issues through the Parents' Support Group, training, newsletters, website and by sharing information about national and local online safety campaigns and literature.